Silent dog tags are becoming increasingly popular amongst pet owners who don’t like regular dog tags.

 - Many people simple don’t like listening noisy tags in their home.

 The good news is that you can avoid all those problems by simply getting a silent dog tag (from $22.95 at Paws Up Club) for your pet.

 Silent dog tags slide on the collar, rather than getting attached with a clip or split ring.

 Typically there a two types of silent dog tags:

 - Silicone and metal slide-on tag

 We tested both, and preferred the silicone slide-on tag (pictured above).

-At first, the metal-only silent tag (pictured below) may look like the better choice to some.
+At first, the metal-only silent tag (pictured below) may look like a better choice to some.
 But metal is a very hard material, which in this case comes with downsides.

 Downsides of metal-only silent tags

-- Because metal can’t be bend, it’s tricky to put it on a collar (the silicone silent tags are a lot more elastic, meaning you can stretch the opening when sliding the tag on).
+- Because metal can’t be bend, it’s tricky to put it on a collar (the silicone silent tags are a lot more elastic, meaning you can stretch the opening when sliding the tag on a collar).